How Does My Doctor Know I Have Ovarian Cancer?

 Reproductive history, such as whether or not you've ever been pregnant

-In addition to asking you questions, your doctor may also perform a physical exam, and other tests.
+In addition to asking you questions, your doctor may also do a physical exam, and other tests.

 This exam allows your doctor to feel for any unusual masses (lumps) or other problems.
 During a pelvic exam, you lie on your back on an exam table, with your feet in stirrups.
 Your doctor inserts one or two fingers of a gloved hand inside your vagina and uses the other hand to press on your lower abdomen (belly) to feel for masses.
 Your doctor may also insert a finger in your rectum to feel for anything unusual that might suggest that the cancer has spread.